iTwin/viewer/packages/modules/desktop-viewer-react/README.md

 ##### Blank Connections

+- `location` - The spatial location for the blank connection.
-- `blankConnection` - Data to use to create the BlankConnection (name, location, extents, etc.).
-Note that this can't be used in conjunction with the iTwinId or iModelId prop.
+- `extents` - The volume of interest, in meters, centered around location Note that this can't be used in conjunction with the iTwinId or iModelId prop.

 #### Optional